Serena748/la-tour-generator/README.md

 Important classes:

-MyMap: implement a map-like structure using a binary search tree.
+- MyMap: implement a map-like structure using a binary search tree.
-MapLoaderImpl: load and parse OSM data into StreetSegments
-AttractionMapperImpl: input(attraction name) -> output(attraction location)
+- MapLoaderImpl: load and parse OSM data into StreetSegments = AttractionMapperImpl: input(attraction name) -> output(attraction location)
-SegmentMapperImpl: input(location:lat,long) -> output(list)
+- SegmentMapperImpl: input(location:lat,long) -> output(list)
-NavImpl: input(start attraction, end attraction) -> output(list)
+- NavImpl: input(start attraction, end attraction) -> output(list)

-A* search algorithm used to find optimal path from start to end attraction.
+I used the A* search algorithm to find optimal path from start to end attraction.
 The Euclidean distance was used as the heuristic.